carlosas/kubernetes-for-symfony/README.md

 ./scripts/start-and-create.sh
 ```

-* Retrieve the ip of the cluster service "mysql"
+* Retrieve the ips of the cluster services

 ```sh
 ./scripts/get-service-endpoints.sh